Banner

 9. Argumentative Essays

-What is an argumentative essay?
 The argumentative essay is a genre of writing that requires the student to investigate a topic; collect, generate, and evaluate evidence; and establish a position on the topic in a concise manner.
 Please note: Some confusion may occur between the argumentative essay and the expository essay.
-These two genres are ...
+These two genres are similar, but the argumentative ...

 Some paragraphs introduce your own argument, while others state the opposing arguments and their refutations.
 Here is an argumentative essay outline template you could follow for writing your essay: The most common structure to craft an argumentative essay is as follows: 1.
 Argumentative Essay Introduction.